Fiber to the Home

 As with all wireless routers, it depends on the age and capability of the router.
 Most routers purchased from Hamilton should be able to deliver the speed you have purchased.
 However, for subscribers selecting one of the higher speed plans, it may be beneficial to upgrade to a Wi-Fi router that has greater bandwidth capabilities.
 These higher speed wireless routers are available for purchase from Hamilton or a number of other retailers.

 Will my telephone still work during a power outage?

 As with our previous technologies, your telephone will continue to function in the event of a power outage.
-To accomplish this we will be installing a battery backup unit, often called a UPS (Uninterruptible Power Supply) next to your new fiber modem.
+To accomplish this, we will be installing a battery backup unit, often called a UPS (Uninterruptible Power Supply) next to your new fiber modem.
 This UPS will allow regular corded land line phones to work during a power outage and to maintain the ability to connect to 911 emergency services.
-When a power outage occurs, you should ensure that you have one corded single-line touchtone phone connected directly to the Wi-Fi gateway or your in-home wiring (wall jack) and the gateway connected directly to the Battery Back Unit.
+When a power outage occurs, you should ensure that you have one corded single-line touchtone phone connected directly to the Wi-Fi gateway or your in-home wiring (wall jack) and the gateway connected directly to the Battery Back Up Unit.
 If you connect a cordless phone, it will not function without a separate battery backup, and not all cordless phones are so equipped.